Business cycle: Keynesian

 According to Keynesian economics, fluctuations in aggregate demand cause the economy to come to short run equilibrium at levels that are different from the full employment rate of output.
 These fluctuations express themselves as the observed business cycles.
 Keynesian models do not necessarily imply periodic business cycles.
 However, simple Keynesian models involving the interaction of the Keynesian multiplier and accelerator give rise to cyclical responses to initial shocks.
 Paul Samuelson's "oscillator model" is supposed to account for business cycles thanks to the multiplier and the accelerator.
 The amplitude of the variations in economic output depends on the level of the investment, for investment determines the level of aggregate output (multiplier), and is determined by aggregate demand (accelerator).

 In the Keynesian tradition, Richard Goodwin accounts for cycles in output by the distribution of income between business profits and workers' wages.
 The fluctuations in wages are almost the same as in the level of employment (wage cycle lags one period behind the employment cycle), for when the economy is at high employment, workers are able to demand rises in wages, whereas in periods of high unemployment, wages tend to fall.
 According to Goodwin, when unemployment and business profits rise, the output rises.

 Cyclical behavior of exports and imports

 Exports and imports are large components of an economy's aggregate expenditure, especially one that is oriented toward international trade.
 Income is an essential determinant of the level of imported goods.
 A higher GDP reflects a higher level of spending on imported goods and services, and vice versa.
-Therefore, expenditure on imported goods and services fall during a recession and rise during an economic expansion or boom.
+Therefore, expenditure on imported goods and services falls during a recession and rises during an economic expansion or boom.

 Import expenditures are commonly considered to be procyclical and cyclical in nature, coincident with the business cycle.
 Domestic export expenditures give a good indication of foreign business cycles as foreign import expenditures are coincident with the foreign business cycle.